csrc-sdsu/mole/OSE_GOVERNANCE.md

 - Decisions that cannot be made by consensus will resolve with a binding decision through a simple majority vote of all council members,

 - The onboarding and offboarding of members of the steering council will require a  2 /3 of the majority vote of the member of the steering council,
+- The onboarding and offboarding of members of the steering council will require a 2/3 of the majority vote of the member of the steering council,

 - The onboarding and offboarding of members in a governance circle will be made by the active members in a circle.

 - The election of chairs and co-chairs of a governance circle are elected by a majority vote of the steering committee..
+All governance circle chairs and co-chairs are members of the steering committee.
+- The election of chairs and co-chairs of a governance circle are elected by a majority vote of the steering committee.
 All governance circle chairs and co-chairs are members of the steering committee.

 - The removal of MOLE community members will require a  2 /3 of the majority vote of the member of the steering council,
 - The removal of MOLE community members will require a 2/3 of the majority vote of the member of the steering council,